Outreach Monks

 5. Link type mix

 This is the dimension most articles focus on exclusively.
 It matters, but it is the least important of the five.
-Dofollow, nofollow, sponsored, UGC, image links, and mentions all appear naturally in a genuine profile.
+Dofollow, nofollow, sponsored links, UGC, image links, and mentions all appear naturally in a genuine profile.
 A profile with only dofollow links from manually placed guest posts is missing the variety that would appear if some of those links were earned without outreach.

 Common Diversity Mistakes We See in Campaigns